AqwamCreates/DataPredict/docs/API/Others/ModelChecker.md

 * Model: The model object needed to perform testing and validation.

 * modelType: The type where the model falls under.
-Available options are "regression" and "classification".
+Available options are "Regression" and "Classification".

 * maxNumberOfIterations: How many times should the model needed to be trained if it is being validated.